tdfischer/django-openid-auth/README.txt

         OPENID_USE_AS_ADMIN_LOGIN = True

 It is worth noting that a user needs to be be marked as a "staff user" to be able to access the admin interface.
 A new openid user will not normally be a "staff user".
 The easiest way to resolve this is to use traditional authentication (OPENID_USE_AS_ADMIN_LOGIN = False) to sign in as your first user with a password and authorise your openid user to be staff.

+== Change Django usernames if the nickname changes on the provider ==

+If you want your Django username to change when a user updates the nickname on their provider, add the following setting:

+        OPENID_FOLLOW_RENAMES = True

+If the new nickname is available as a Django username, the user is renamed.
+Otherwise the user will be renamed to nickname+i for an incrememnting value of i until no conflict occurs.
+If the user has already been renamed to nickname+1 due to a conflict, and the nickname is still not available, the user will keep their existing username.

+== Require a valid nickname ==

+If you must have a valid, unique nickname in order to create a user accont, add the following setting:

+        OPENID_STRICT_USERNAMES = True

+This will cause an OpenID login attempt to fail if the provider does not return a 'nickname' (username) for the user, or if the nickname conflicts with an existing user with a different openid identiy url.
+Without this setting, logins without a nickname will be given the username 'openiduser', and upon conflicts with existing username, an incrementing number will be appended to the username until it is unique.

+== Require Physical Multi-Factor Authentication ==

+If your users should use a physical multi-factor authentication method, such as RSA tokens or YubiKey, add the following setting:

+        OPENID_PHYSICAL_MULTIFACTOR_REQUIRED = True

+If the user's OpenID provider supports the PAPE extension and provides the Physical Multifactor authentication policy, this will cause the OpenID login to fail if the user does not provide valid physical authentication to the provider.

+== Override Login Failure Handling ==

+You can optionally provide your own handler for login failures by adding the following setting:

+        OPENID_RENDER_FAILURE = failure_handler_function

+Where failure_handler_function is a function reference that will take the following parameters:

+        def failure_handler_function(request, message, status=None, template_name=None, exception=None)

+This function must return a Django.http.HttpResponse instance.